abhaikollara/ai-starters/README.md

-# ai-learners-hub
+# CUSAT AI
-A meeting point for AI learners
+A meeting point for AI learners and enthusiasts from CUSAT